-This semester we have completed preliminary data for most descriptors at taxon level and have also reviewed and updated the contents of the RELATEDCROP, GENEPOOL and LEGSTATUS descriptors.
+In the third reporting period we completed preliminary data for most descriptors at taxon level and also reviewed and updated the contents of the RELATEDCROP, GENEPOOL and LEGSTATUS descriptors.
 It is worth noting that the current knowledge about the crossability between CWR species and their crops is still low.
 The most updated source of information available is GRIN-Global although we have also used the inventory of Harlan & de Wet because of its simplicity.
 However, it lacks information about the CWR of many genera, especially those that are not related to human food and forage and fodder crops.
 In our database, 55% of the priority CWR/WFP species do not have information associated to the GENEPOOL descriptor.
 We have performed bibliographic searches for some genera to obtain additional genepool information to what is available in GRIN-Global.

 Some of the population-level data has been completed with the information obtained from GBIF.
 In addition, we have fed population-level data with information obtained from thematic layers based on the geographic coordinates of the populations.
-This includes the descriptors ADM1 and ADM 2, concerning administrative units, ELEVATION, BIOGEOGRAPHIC, ECOGEOGRAPHIC and SITEPROT.
+This includes the descriptors ADM1 and ADM2, concerning administrative units, ELEVATION, BIOGEOGRAPHIC, ECOGEOGRAPHIC and SITEPROT.
 Further details about the definition of these descriptors are presented in Annex 1.

 To select the 'most appropriate wild populations' (sensu Maxted et al., 2015), i.e. candidate locations to promote the establishment of genetic reserves with the collaboration of the departments of agriculture and environment from the autonomic public administrations, we first generated an ecogeographical land characterization map (herein, ELC) of Spain to characterize the territory in different ecogeographical units.
-Assuming that the heterogeneity in environmental pressures shapes the distribution patterns of adaptive genetic diversity among the populations of each species, the different ecogeographical units in which a species occur constitute a proxy to the adaptive genetic diversity existing among populations.
+Assuming that the heterogeneity in environmental pressures shapes the distribution patterns of adaptive genetic diversity among the populations of each species, the different ecogeographical units in which a species occurs constitute a proxy to the adaptive genetic diversity existing among populations.
 We used the "ELCmaps" tool of CAPFITOGEN3 (Parra Quijano et al., 2021) to generate an ELC map which contained 27 different ecogeographical units.
 The next step was to exclude from the analysis those species that currently have legal protection under European, national, or subnational regulations.
 These regulations establish an obligation to monitor in situ their populations and, for the highest protection categories, also the implementation of recovery plans including in situ conservation actions.
 With the remaining species, i.e. those that are not legally protected, we conducted a gap analysis by combining layers of both protected natural areas and Natura 2000 sites in Spain to finally select those populations that occur in protected areas.
 These populations are more suitable for long-term in situ conservation and less vulnerable to human interventions.
 Considering each combination of "target species - ecogeographical unit" as the conservation target, we then conducted a complementarity analysis using the "Complementa" tool of CAPFITOGEN3.
 We used 1x1km cells as the basic unit to carry out the complementarity analysis.
 The first 50 1x1km cells in the ranking provide the highest number of "target species - ecogeographical unit" combinations in the lowest number of sites.
 Therefore, they were tentatively selected as the candidate sites to establish genetic reserves in Spain.
-These 50 tentative candidate sites would conserve 3,967 populations, 2,878 target "species -Agreement no. L21ROM198 - "3rd Interim Technical Report [01 Jan 2023 - 30 Jun 2023] Page 13 ecogeographical unit" combinations and 321 CWR/WFP species.
+These 50 tentative candidate sites would conserve 3,967 populations, 2,878 target "species -Agreement no. L21ROM198 - "3rd Interim Technical Report [01 Jan 2023 - 30 Jun 2023] Page 11 ecogeographical unit" combinations and 321 CWR/WFP species.
 This represents 45% of the target "species - ecogeographical unit" combinations and 82% of the target species.
-We are currently exploring the development and application of alternative ecogeographical maps that would structure the territory in a lower number of ecogeographical units.
-We are also exploring different species-based or "species - ecogeographical unit" combination-based approaches in the complementarity analysis to find out which of them provides optimal results.